 Willie Kahaialli’i or Willie K as he was known in the music world, began his music career by performing in his dad’s band.

-His level of versatility allowed him to stay on top of the musical scene while maintaining a tether to the traditional music he grew up listening to.
+His level of versatility allowed him to stay on top of the music scene while maintaining a tether to the traditional music he grew up listening to.

-Willie K is one of the most famous Hawaiian singers and is a must-have on everyone’s Spotify list!
+Willie K was one of the most famous Hawaiian singers and is a must-have on everyone’s Spotify list!